miminame-daisuki/nhentai-scraper/README.md

 7. To end the program, simply press `Ctrl-c`.

 8. The next time you start the program, it will continue to download any unfinished galleries.

-* If you want the program to continue to run even when the computer is in sleep, insted of Step 4.,
-    - Double click the main_`no_sleep.command` file in the `src/` folder
-    - Run `caffeinate python main.py` inside the `src/` folder.

 ## Some Tips when Using the Program
 - [Reindex spotlight](https://support.apple.com/en-us/102321) if it is not skipping a praticular tag, even though all galleries from the tag have already been downloaded.